 Why gait analysis is the key to treating knee pain

 As opposed to shoes, or orthotics, the AposTherapy® footworn device actually changes the point of contact where the foot touches the ground.
-Using undersole pods that redirect that point of contact, the AposTherapy® footworn device unloads the weight away from painful and injured areas of the joints in the legs, pelvis and spine.
+Using undersole pods that redirect that point of contact, the AposTherapy® footworn device unloads the weight away from painful and injured areas.
 This can in many cases immediately relieve significant amounts of pain.
 The computerized gait analysis helps our AposTherapy® trained clinicians to understand where best to place the undersole pods and which intra-pod inserts to use.